-In-Building Cell Signal Coverage & LEED Certified Buildings: 4 Things You Should do to Get a Better Signal
+In-Building Cell Signal Coverage and LEED Certified Buildings: 4 Things You Should Do to Get a Better Signal

 Let’s face it, cell phones have become intertwined into every part of our daily lives.
 According to a recent Pew Research Report, in 2015 nearly 2/3 of all Americans owned a cell phone, which is double what it was 4 years earlier.
 Nearly half of those have multiple mobile devices and nearly 60 percent of homes no longer have landlines.